kelamini/coredata-ml/README.md

 ## What is the Label Studio ML backend?

-The Label Studio ML backend is an SDK that lets you wrap your machine learning code and turn it into a web server.
+The Core Data ML backend is an SDK that lets you wrap your machine learning code and turn it into a web server.
-The web server can be then connected to Label Studio to automate labeling tasks and dynamically retrieve pre-annotations from your model.
+The web server can be then connected to Core Data 2D Images to automate labeling tasks and dynamically retrieve pre-annotations from your model.

 There are several use-cases for the ML backend: